silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/11-DataMiningConcepts.md

 	2) Then for every feature, calculate the probability for the class given that feature
 	3) Then to make a prediction for $X$ where $X=\text{every feature that we want to predict the class for}$, for example: $X=\text{(age<=30, income = medium, student = yes)}$
 	4) We will calculate $P(X|C_i)$, where $X=\text{product of all the probabilites of the features in X (that we calculated before)}$
-	5) Then, we will multiple that with the class weight, $P(X|C_i) * P(C_i)$
+	5) Then, we will multiple that with the class weight, $P(X|C_i) \times P(C_i)$
-- Naïve Bayes gives good results, can improve by using Bayesian networks which will measure the interdependence of the features that naïve Bayesian does not do
+- Naïve Bayes gives good results, but can improve by using Bayesian networks which will measure the interdependence of the features that naïve Bayesian does not do
 - naïve Bayes disadvantage:
 	- Zero probability problem (if we multiply the probability of features with a feature that has 0, then result will be 0): to solve it, we use smoothing techniques (such as Laplacian correction)
 ## How to test the accuracy of the model?